rwieruch/blog_robinwieruch_content/blog/react-table-filter/index.md

 };
 ```

 The filter state is working.
-Finally filter the list of items (here: nodes) before it reaches the Table component:
+Finally, filter the list of items (here: nodes) before it reaches the Table component:

 ```javascript{10-16}
 const App = () => {